thejhh/node-deferred-listener/README.md

 node-deferred-listener
 ======================

-Extends Node.js requestListeners with deferred promise support.
+Extends Node.js requestListeners with [q's deferred promise support](http://documentup.com/kriskowal/q/).

 With this library you can turn any listener function that's `function(req, res[, next)` into promise capable and still keep it